sgkit-dev/sgkit/docs/getting_started.rst

 Chunked arrays
 ~~~~~~~~~~~~~~

-Chunked arrays, via Dask, operate very similarly to in-memory arrays within Xarray.
-Because of this, few affordances
-in sgkit are provided to treat them differently.
-They can generally be used in whatever context in-memory arrays are
+Chunked arrays are required when working on large datasets.
+Libraries for managing chunked arrays such as `Dask Array <https://docs.dask.org/en/latest/array.html>`_
+and `Zarr <https://zarr.readthedocs.io/en/stable/>`_ make it possible to implement blockwise algorithms that operate
+on subsets of arrays (in parallel) without ever requiring them to fit entirely in memory.

+By design, they behave almost identically to in-memory (typically Numpy) arrays within Xarray and can be interchanged freely when provided
-used and vise-versa with the biggest difference in behavior being that operations on chunked arrays are evaluated
+to sgkit functions.
+The most notable difference in behavior though is that operations on chunked arrays are `evaluated lazily <https://tutorial.dask.org/01x_lazy.html>`_.
-lazily.
-This means that if an Xarray ``Dataset`` contains only chunked arrays, no computations will be performed
+This means that if an Xarray ``Dataset`` contains only chunked arrays, no actual computations will be performed
 until one of the following occurs:

 - `Dataset.compute <http://xarray.pydata.org/en/stable/generated/xarray.Dataset.compute.html>`_ is called